Top Engineers – James Lock

 Yes, he cut the original Londons!
 At Half Speed!
 (We’ve also played some later pressings not mastered by Stan, of course.
 Who can predict which version would sound the best?)

 This famous record from the Top Seven of the TAS Super Disc List has the same problem, but I never hear anybody mention it.
-Why, I cannot imagine, other than our favorite explanation for just about everything that seems to fly under the audiophile radar, or perhaps a better description would be flying over the heads of the self-appointed audiophile cognoscenti, that old standby, reviewer malpractice.
+Why that is I cannot imagine, other than our favorite explanation for just about everything that seems to fly under the audiophile radar, or perhaps a better description would be flying over the heads of the self-appointed audiophile cognoscenti, our old standby, reviewer malpractice.

-Bottom line, a loser, but the original Londons are even worse!
+Bottom line, a loser, but the original Londons in our experience are even worse!

 For more on the subject of opacity on record, click here and here.